- Position: Lecturer in Qualitative Health Research

 Rebecca would welcome the opportunity to supervise PhD students undertaking research in the following areas: Qualitative methods; Ageing; Frailty; Loneliness and social isolation; Care Home research.

-Sarah K Smith: Exploring how touch-screen technology may facilitate meaningful activities in leisure time for people living with dementia in the community (Rebecca supervises with Professor Gail Mountain at the University of Sheffield & Dr Brenda Gannon at the University of Manchester.
-Sarah's PhD is funded by the White Rose ESRC Doctoral Training Centre Network).
+Sarah K Smith: Exploring how touch-screen technology may facilitate meaningful activities in leisure time for people living with dementia in the community (Rebecca supervised with Professor Gail Mountain at the University of Sheffield & Dr Brenda Gannon at the University of Manchester.
+Sarah's PhD was funded by the White Rose ESRC Doctoral Training Centre Network).
 Completed 2015.

 Lynn Morra Philipp: Culture, healing practice pluralism and living with inflammatory bowel disease.
 Completed 2012.